opencast/opencast/docs/guides/api/docs/index.md

 ## Introduction

-In order to allow for robust technical integration of applications like learning management systems or mobile applications, Opencast Matterhorn offers an Application API (AAPI) to allow those applications to provide access to and management of resources exposed through the API.
+In order to allow for robust technical integration of applications like learning management systems or mobile applications, Opencast offers an Application API (AAPI) to allow those applications to provide access to and management of resources exposed through the API.
 The API has been designed and implemented to support large numbers of clients, each with considerable amounts of requests per time interval.
 In addition, security has been a focus to ensure protection of the